zac-heisey/zac-heisey.github.io/_posts/2020-03-28-copying-objects-and-arrays.md

 This means that if we use any of these methods to copy an object or array that _includes_ an object or an array, **those nested objects or arrays are mutable**.

 Take a look at the example below.
-Let's say we wanted to create a copy of our previous `usmnt` object and then update the list of rivals, as well as add a `nickname` property, to our copy:
+Let's say we wanted to create a copy of our previous `usmnt` object and then update the list of rivals, as well as add a `nickname` property to our copy:

 ```js
 var usmnt = {